9 Answers To Help You Fix Yellow Toenails

 What Questions Do You Need To Ask Your Podiatrist?

 Here are a few questions that you might want to ask your own doctor regarding yellow toenails.
 What sort of fungus actually caused yellow toenails in your case?
-How long do you need to wait before you resume typical activities, such as swimming, team sports, or working out in a gym?
+How long do you need to wait before you resume usual activities, such as swimming, team sports, or working out in a gym?
 Just how severe is my condition?
 What other symptoms do I need to look out for that might suggest treatment isn't working, and how long should I wait to come back to you regarding this?

 Can you examine my shoes and tell me if they're appropriate for certain activities (bringing in multiple pairs of your commonly worn shoes is advisable)?
 How can I prevent passing this onto my family members if I share a tub or shower with them?
 What over-the-counter products can you recommend or suggest?
 Are there associated side effects with the choice of treatment you're going to use?